Information for Healthcare Professionals

 These cases will be reviewed with Contra Costa Public Health Department for possible further investigation with California Department of Public Health.
 To aid in these investigations and evaluate the concern for reinfection, retain the current positive PCR specimen and obtain the cycle time of the test.
 Additionally, the previous PCR positive specimen(s) and cycle time of those test will need to be obtained for further investigation of possible reinfection.

-Some COVID-19 cases in vaccinated individuals, known as vaccine breakthrough cases, are expected.
+Some COVID-19 cases in vaccinated individuals, known as post vaccination cases (breakthrough cases), are expected.
 Currently, the California Department of Public Health (CDPH) and CDC are investigating breakthrough cases to identify trends or clustering in patient characteristics, the administered vaccine, or the infecting virus, and would like these cases to be reported to the local health department.

-The California Department of Public Health and CDC defines COVID-19 breakthrough infection as an individual who has SARS-CoV-2 RNA or antigen detected on a respiratory specimen collected ≥14 days after completing the primary series (i.e., both doses of a two dose series or one dose of a single dose series) of an FDA-authorized COVID-19 vaccine.
-It is not required that the patient be symptomatic in order to meet this case definition, but CDPH reporting is focused on vaccine breakthrough cases of interest (VBCI)- (ie) vaccine breakthrough cases that are symptomatic.
+The California Department of Public Health and CDC defines COVID-19 post vaccination cases as an individual who has SARS-CoV-2 RNA or antigen detected on a respiratory specimen collected ≥14 days after completing the primary series (i.e., both doses of a two dose series or one dose of a single dose series) of an FDA-authorized COVID-19 vaccine.
+It is not required that the patient be symptomatic in order to meet this case definition, but CDPH reporting is focused on post vaccination cases of interest (VBCI)- (ie) post vaccine cases that are symptomatic.

-To learn more about breakthrough infections, further laboratory investigation, such as whole genome sequencing, may take place if the specimen is available.
-For VBCI, please follow up with the testing lab to have them hold the specimen for possible further investigation.
+Additionally, to learn more about post vaccination cases, further laboratory investigation, such as whole genome sequencing, may take place, as noted above, if the specimen is available.
+Please follow up with the testing lab to have them hold the specimen for possible further investigation, prioritizing VBCI (ie symptomatic cases).
 If the VBCI was identified by antigen testing, consider having the patient referred for confirmatory molecular testing, such as PCR, as soon as possible (within 48 hours from antigen test) and have the laboratory hold the specimen for possible further follow up.
-Asymptomatic vaccine breakthrough cases may also be reviewed for potential WGS, but VBCI will be prioritized for further follow up.
+Asymptomatic vaccine breakthrough cases may also be reviewed for potential WGS, as noted above, but VBCI will be prioritized for further follow up.
 Please also see the section below on whole genome sequencing for further information.